WithoutHaste/DungeonsAndDragons/Reference/weapons.md

 Reach: add 5 feet to the normal melee range.

 Improvised weapons are anything you can wield with 1 or 2 hands.
 Something like a table leg can be treated as a club.
 Anything unusual will default to `1d4` damage.

+Light: If you are wielding 2 light weapons and are normally allowed to ATTACK with 1, you can take a BONUS ACTION to also ATTACK with the other (melee or thrown).
+Only add your ABILITY MODIFIER to the second attack if it is negative.

 ## Standard Weapons